shellbombs/shellbombs.github.io/_posts/2017-8-12-install-xen.md

 --------------------------------------------------------------------------------

-to install a xen guest, we need create a config file that can describe the hardware information about the guest OS. a sample *windows_7.cfg*:
+to install a xen guest, we need to create a config file that can describe the hardware information about the guest OS. a sample *windows_7.cfg*:
 ```
     builder= 'hvm'
     memory = 2048